vatsalmehta2001/crypto_analytics_platform/README.md

 - Develop automated trading strategies based on sentiment signals
 - Expand to more cryptocurrencies and alternative data sources

+## Developer

+Vatsal Gagankumar Mehta

+*Developed as a showcase of end-to-end machine learning capabilities for data science portfolio*

 ## License